m3db/m3/src/dbnode/encoding/proto/README.md

 }
 ```

-If none of the values inside `nested` have changed since the previous message, we don't need to encode the `nested` field at all.
+If none of the values inside `nested` have changed since the previous message, the `nested` field doesn't need to be encoded at all.
-However, if any of the fields have changed, like `nested.deeper.booly` for example, then we need to re-encode the entire `nested` field, including the `outer` field even though only the `deeper` field changed.
+However, if any of the fields have changed, like `nested.deeper.booly` for example, then the entire `nested` field must be re-encoded (including the `outer` field, even though only the `deeper` field changed).

-We can perform this top-level "only if it has changed" encoding because when we're decoding the stream later, we can reconstruct the original message by merging the previously decoded message with the current "delta" message that only contains the fields that have changed since the previous message.
+This top-level "only if it has changed" delta encoding can be used because, when the stream is decoded later, the original message can be reconstructed by merging the previously-decoded message with the current delta message, which contains only fields that have changed since the previous message.

-Only marshaling the fields that have changed since the previous message works for the most part, but there is one important edge case.
-As we said earlier, the protobuf wire format does not encode **any** data for fields that are set to a default value (zero for `integers` and `floats`, empty array for `bytes` and `strings`, etc).
-This means that using the standard Protobuf marshaling format with our "only encode the field if it has changed" scheme works in every scenario *except* for the case where a field is changed from a non-default value to a default value because there is no way to express that in the Protobuf wire format.
+Only marshaling the fields that have changed since the previous message works for the most part, but there is one important edge case: because the Protobuf wire format does not encode **any** data for fields that are set to a default value (zero for `integers` and `floats`, empty array for `bytes` and `strings`, etc), using the standard Protobuf marshaling format with delta encoding works in every scenario *except* for the case where a field is changed from a non-default value to a default value because (because it is not possible to express explicitly setting a field to its default value).

-To get around this issue, if any of the Protobuf marshaled fields are changed to their default value, then we encode an additional bitset which specifies which field numbers were set to default values.
+This issue is mitigated by encoding an additional optional (as in it is only encoded when necessary) bitset which indicates any field numbers that were set to the default value of the field's type.

-The bitset encoding is straightforward.
-It begins with a `varint` that encodes the length (number of bits) of the bitset, and then the remaining `n` bits are interpreted as a 1-indexed bitset (because field numbers start at 1 not 0) where the value of `1` means the field was changed to its default and the value of `0` means it was not.
+The bitset encoding is straightforward: it begins with a `varint` that encodes the length (number of bits) of the bitset, and then the remaining `N` bits are interpreted as a 1-indexed bitset (because field numbers start at 1 not 0) where a value of `1` indicates the field was changed to its default value.

 ##### Protobuf Marshaled Fields Encoding Format

-The Protobuf marshaled fields section of the encoding begins with a single control bit that indicates whether there have been any changes to the Protobuf encoded portion of the message at all.
+The Protobuf Marshaled Fields section of the encoding begins with a single control bit that indicates whether there have been any changes to the Protobuf encoded portion of the message at all.
-If the control bit is set to `1`  then there have been changes and we need to continue decoding, and if it is set to `0` then there were no changes and we can begin decoding the next write (or we've reached the end of the stream).
+If the control bit is set to `1`, then there have been changes and decoding must continue; if it is set to `0`, then there were no changes and the decoder can skip to the next write (or stop, if at the end of the stream).

-If the previous control bit was set to `1`, indicating that there have been changes, then there will be another control bit.
-The next control bit indicates whether any fields have been set to a default value.
+If the previous control bit was set to `1`, indicating that there have been changes, then there will be another control bit which indicates whether any fields have been set to a default value.
-If so, then its value will be `1` and the subsequent bits should be interpreted as a `varint` encoding the length of the bitset followed by the actual bitset bits as discussed Aabove.
+If so, then its value will be `1` and the subsequent bits should be interpreted as a `varint` encoding the length of the bitset followed by the actual bitset bits as discussed above.
-If the value is `0` then there is no bitset to decode.
+If the value is `0`, then there is no bitset to decode.

-Finally, this portion of the encoding will end with a final `varint` that encodes the length of the bytes that resulted from calling `Marshal()` on the message (in which we've cleared any fields that were custom encoded or weren't custom encoded but also haven't changed since the previous message) followed by the actual marshaled bytes themselves.
+Finally, this portion of the encoding will end with a final `varint` that encodes the length of the bytes that resulted from calling `Marshal()` on the message (where any custom-encoded or unchanged fields were cleared) followed by the actual marshaled bytes themselves.